Trying to stay above water

 Junior Kelsey Inman swims the 100M backstroke in a home meet

-Dornae Moore, Staff Writer
+Dornae Moore, Writer

 Entering winter break with a record of three wins and one loss, the Ritenour girls swimming team has made large strides to improve this year.